GRose01/wdi-project-2/Readme.md

 ---

+## Wins & Challenges

+For me the real win was successfully using a public API and extracting the information that was relevant for our project and rendering onto our page. this involved learning to pull in the data and sending the information into the DisplayHouse to be displayed on the page.

+Challenges included identifying the correct data when using the ```axios all``` command, and how to manipulate the data we stored in this.state.

+---

 ## Future Features
 * Implementing a questionnaire to identify which house the user was in rather than a randomiser.